Polystyrene (drug delivery): Solid foams

 Polystyrene integrated solid foams are not commonly used in biomedical applications but have shown promise as a new drug delivery vehicle.
 The manipulation of the porous foam networks is a fundamental component in solid foam dosing – affecting variables such as dissolution, adsorption, and drug diffusion.
 Solid foam structures are particularly attractive due to the predictability in drug release profiles through the highly tunable porosity and high surface area of these foams.

-The process of creating these structures is typically a hassle, requiring multiple step processes in order to synthesis a foam of desired properties.
+The process of creating these structures is typically complex, requiring multiple step processes in order to synthesis a foam of desired properties.
 However, polystyrene solid foams have been created through simpler methods such as extrusion from a blowing agent or polystyrene bead expansion.
 While these methods are typically utilized for insulation or similar industry uses, this production method has also seen use in drug delivery applications [5].
 Polystyrene solid foams can also be produced through emulsions.
 An emulsion can be created through the combination of two immiscible liquids.
 While many methods are used to create emulsion, Canal et al. used a unique method known as phase inversion temperature (PIT).
 PIT utilizes phase transitions to produce highly concentrated amounts of emulsion quickly.
 Through changes in temperature, solubility, and low interfacial tension, PIT is able to efficiently promote emulsion.
 The porosity of these solid foams is able to be fine-tuned, showing promise for osteogenic and therapeutic applications.
 For example, proposed osteogenic applications include the promotion of bone integration.
 The study conducted by Canal et al., utilized polystyrene solid foams as a drug delivery method to evaluate the drug release profile of ketoprofen.
 Researchers have stated that understanding the release profile for various drugs with polystyrene solid foams could significantly improve treatment outcomes for many disease states.

 Nanoparticles

 Nanoparticles have been used in drug delivery for applications such as diagnosis and treatment of diseases, with polymeric nanoparticles gaining significant traction as a carrier of drugs or biomolecules over the last few decades.
-These structures are extremely small, having a diameter < 100nm.
+These structures are extremely small, having a diameter < 100 nm.
 The high surface to volume ratio allows nanoparticles to display properties that are different than their bulk material in biological systems.
 These properties have been the sole reason of their use in physiological environments.
 While the structure of nanoparticles is straightforward, the efficacy of nanoparticles is affected by variables such as size and surface modifications which determines their overall biocompatibility and biological interaction.